brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 ```
 **Note:** [GeneratesRootInput](https://dagger.dev/api/latest/dagger/hilt/GeneratesRootInput.html) lets Hilt knows that it has to wait before creating the components.

+_Bound type_ is useful in case your class implements more than one interface, and you need to tell which one needs to be provided.

 Now we move onto creating our processor.
 For that, we need to add a dependency on [KSP](https://kotlinlang.org/docs/ksp-overview.html) that will generate code for us.
 In the link you can go to the `Quickstart` to get more familiar with it and go through the setup.

 To integrate into the Kotlin Symbol Processing - KSP, we need our class to implement the `SymbolProcessor`.